Meet the Band!!

 Who we are

+Our ensemble is a diverse collection of musicians—veterans, educators, seasoned pros—united by a love for music and a dedication to excellence.
 Each member of the band brings a unique style and sound to the group.
 We volunteer our time every week to give back to the community through music.
 We come from all walks of life, different ages, groups and backgrounds.
 One thing is for sure… We are bonded with our passionate and love of MUSIC!

 Meet Michael Carpenter, a distinguished music conductor whose career spans military service and education.
 With the alto saxophone as his primary instrument since age 12, Michael has enjoyed a multifaceted musical journey.
 After retiring from the Westbury School District, Michael followed his passion for community service by founding the Yes We Can Community Band in 2015, which later evolved into The Westbury Jazz Collective.
 Additionally, he spearheaded the formation of the Majestic Winds quartet, further enhancing the local music scene.
 Michael attributes his success to gratitude, acknowledging the support of God, his wife Kaye, and all involved in these musical endeavors.